 We are involved with the Minister of Education in setting up a college course for teachers using our new computer lab to help them obtain their Associate Teachers Degree.
 There are plans to build Catogory 5 hurricane shelter in the future.
 We also have plans to build a health post and child counselling center. to be opened in Sept.
 We are the only school in the country with a totally free dental post for children and a full time nurse on staff.
 Our recent graduates have completed the mandatory summer school as part of the enrollment process for San Pedro High School.

 We are celebrating the arrival of 40 new Dell Computers, several printers, projectors and all the pieces and parts necessary to put together a state of the art computer lab.
 Thirty-two volunteers from St Matthew’s in Pacific Palisades, CA will be here to oversee the instillation and set up of the computer lab.
 We are also celebrating the arrival of precious school supplies, tennis shoes, BOOKS, uniform shirts and pants, etc, etc, etc…

-We have 500 students registered for the start of school in Sept and have turned down over 200 due to lack of space and finances.
+We now have 500 students registered for the start of school in Sept and have turned down over 200 due to lack of space.
 There is a great need for good affordable education on the island and we will strive our best to supply it to our children.